Empowering Disability Pride: Taking back the language that defines us

 The City of Clermont, Fla., a community just 22-miles west of Orlando, is known for being home to the United States Triathlon National Training Center.
 With the city motto being “Choice of Champions,” the Kiwanis Club of South Lake felt they needed to help children of all abilities feel like champions on the playground with an inclusive playground, which had been lacking in the community.
 Kiwanis and community members envision children of all abilities and their families easily accessing the playground as well as freestanding playground components like the We-Go-Round®, plus there will be activities that enhance sensory, cognitive, motor, social and emotional skills through sensory play panels and Rhapsody® Outdoor Musical Instruments.

 Both clubs saw an outpouring of community support for the projects from the beginning, but particularly when it came time for the public vote on Facebook.
-Additionally, both clubs are working closely with the City of Albert Lea and City of Clermont, respectively, as well as have other strong partnerships with community organizations to ensure that the inclusive playground projects are installed and ready for children by 2024.
+Additionally, both clubs are working closely with their Cities as well as have other strong partnerships with community organizations to ensure that the all-inclusive playgrounds are installed and ready for children by 2024.

 This year marks the ninth year of the contest sponsored by Kiwanis and Landscape Structures.
-The contest’s goal is to encourage Kiwanis clubs to bring play and playgrounds to their communities, providing a legacy of play for future generations.
+The contest aims to inspire Kiwanians to bring play and playgrounds to their communities, providing a legacy of play for future generations.

 Delivering adventure with playground towers

 Playgrounds and outdoor play do so much more than expend a child’s excess energy.
 Playing on a playground teaches children self-regulation, how to handle stressful situations, and increase self-confidence and self-esteem.
-Including exciting and interesting playground elements that test and challenge children of all ages and abilities increases these benefits.
+Including adventure-filled playground designs that test and challenge children of all ages and abilities increases these benefits.

 We are aware of the importance of designing challenge into our playground products as well as overall playground environments.
 Our team of playground designers, conceptors, sculptors and artists work with clients to create playgrounds that offer exciting and challenging play activities to not only entice children to participate and be active but help them to fully develop a wide array of skills.